 Reserves are required material for courses that have been made available for short-term loans at the request of SLS Faculty and Instructors.
 At the Law Library, reserves are housed in the Teaming Room.
 You may scan the pages you need to consult or borrow the physical copy for up to two hours.
 Use the self-checkout kiosk in the Teaming Room or download the self-checkout app onto your mobile device via your app store to borrow.

 Finding Course Reserves

 When reserves are available in the cabinets, they are checked out on a first-come/first serve basis.
 If you find that a book you need is constantly checked out, please let Circulation staff know.
 Also, if you do not see the reserve you are looking for, your instructor may have linked materials in Canvas.

 Borrowing Policies for Reserves

-- When the reserve is available on the shelf, they are checked out on a first-come/first serve basis.
+- When reserve material is available on the shelf, they are checked out on a first-come/first serve basis.

 For SLS Faculty and Instructors